How to Rent Out Your Home While Working Abroad

 You should get a property manager if your time is limited, or if you’d just prefer to delegate many of the responsibilities that come with being a landlord.
 Additional services that you’ll be offloading if you hire a property manager include maintenance and repairs, rent and fee collection, and evictions.

 Here are a few resources that can help you find a property manager; however, asking family, friends, and colleagues for local recommendations and references can really make all the difference in establishing a trusting relationship with a property manager:

 - The National Association of Residential Property Managers

 - All Property Management

 - Manage My Property

-How to Be Your Own Property Manager
+How to Become Your Own Property Manager

-If you really want to maximize your income, you can rent your house or apartment on your own, but there are some things you need to consider, such as repairs.
+These include maintenance and repairs, finding tenants, and writing rental contracts.
 As the landlord, it’s incumbent on you to get repairs done in a timely and effective manner.
-Find a reliable repair person, and develop a relationship with him or her.
-If you’re offering steady work, you should be able to negotiate a good rate.
+Otherwise, you may face penalties or a lawsuit.
+Find a reliable repair person and develop a relationship with him or her.
+If you’re offering steady work, you should be able to negotiate a good rate or a monthly plan.

-Knowing what’s going on in the home you own is natural, but checking in isn’t as easy as it may seem.
+Knowing what’s going on in the home you own is natural but checking in isn’t as easy as it may seem.
 Your apartment or house will be the tenant’s home, and tenants have a right to privacy.

-Where to Post Property Online
+Where to Post Property Online to Meet Prospective Renters

 There also are sites specifically devoted to the real estate market: